 How is nasal valve surgery using Latera performed?

 Latera allows a surgeon to treat nasal valve collapse without the use of cartilage and with little to no change in the outside appearance of the nose.
 The implant is placed with a special needle-shaped device and can even be performed in the office.
-There is a video showing placement of the Latera implant on the company’s website.
+Here is a video showing placement of the Latera implant: LATERA Animation.

 Because the Latera implants are placed without any incisions, patients should not pinch or blow their nose for about a week after the procedure.
 They should also avoid moving their nose side to side and also avoid strenuous activity for two weeks.
 Finally, they should not place tissues or anything else inside their nose for about a month.